MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/focus-navigation.md

 In this section, we cover how to specify a preferred navigation strategy and fine tune focus navigation within your application through a set of navigation strategy properties that support all focus-based, non-pointer input types.

-For more general information on building apps and experiences for Xbox/TV, see [Keyboard Interaction](keyboard-interactions.md) and [Designing for Xbox and TV](../devices/designing-for-tv.md#xy-focus-navigation-and-interaction).
+For more general information on building apps and experiences for Xbox/TV, see [Keyboard Interaction](keyboard-interactions.md), [Designing for Xbox and TV](../devices/designing-for-tv.md), and [Gamepad and remote control interactions](gamepad-and-remote-interactions.md).

 ### Navigation Strategies